RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 <img src="added_documentation/Structure Sync YML.png" alt="Structure Sync YML file">

-That little blue Git indicator should also show a count of “1” (or more if you did something else too) for the file change/addition of that file.
-While that `drush cex` runs, it will likely show you an expected update in a box like shown below and ask you to confirm with a ‘yes’ that you want to overwrite the prior export with the more current one.
+The Structure Sync YML file will show up with an `drush cex` only if you have used the GUI interface to change something.
+If you do that `drush cex` from a terminal command line, it will likely show you an expected update in a box like shown below and ask you to confirm with a ‘yes’ that you want to overwrite the prior export with the more current one.

 <img src="added_documentation/StructureSyncCustomBlock3.png" alt="Sturcture Sync export update">